tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 Holtz-Winter can also use with a damped parameter, and is one of the most widely regarded methods for forecasting seasonal data.

+# Overview

+What You've Learned So Far
+Let's take a step back and understand what we've learned so far.

+## Methods
+There are several methods we need to pick in order to model any given time series appropriately:

+* Simple Exponential Smoothing
+    * Finds the level of the time series
+* Holt's Linear Trend
+    * Finds the level of the time series
+    * Additive model for linear trend
+* Exponential Trend
+    * Finds the level of the time series
+    * Multiplicative model for exponential trend
+* Holt-Winters Seasonal
+    * Finds the level of the time series
+    * Additive for trend
+    * Multiplicative and Additive for seasonal components

+These methods help deal with different scenarios in our time series involving:

+* Linear or exponential trend
+* Constant or increasing seasonality components

+For trends that are exponential, we would need to use a **multiplicative** model.

+For increasing seasonality components, we would need to use a **multiplicative** model model as well.

+## ETS
+Therefore we can generalize all of these models using a naming system for ETS:

+**ETS (Error, Trend, Seasonality)**
+Error is the error line we saw in the time series decomposition part earlier in the course.
+If the error is increasing similar to an increasing seasonal components, we would need to consider a multiplicative design for the exponential model.

+Therefore, for each component in the ETS system, we can assign None, Multiplicative, or Additive (or N, M, A) for each of the three components in our time series.

+Examples:
+A time series model that has a constant error, linear trend, and increasing seasonal components means we would need to use an ETS model of:
+* ETS(A,A,M)

+A time series model that has increasing error, exponential trend, and no seasonality means we would need to use an ETS model of:
+* ETS(M,M,N)

+# ETS Models
+ETS models are designed to forecast time series data by observing the trend and seasonality patterns in a time series, and projecting those trends into the future.
+## STEP 1: TIME SERIES DECOMPOSITION PLOT
+A time series decomposition plot allows you to observe the seasonality, trend, and error/remainder terms of a time series.
+Useful Alteryx Tool: TS Plot
+## STEP 2: DETERMINE ERROR, TREND, AND SEASONALITY
+An ETS model has three main components: error, trend, and seasonality.
+Each can be applied either additively, multiplicatively, or not at all.
+* Trend - If the trend plot is linear then we apply it additively (A).
+If the trend line grows or shrinks exponentially, we apply it multiplicatively (M).
+If there is no clear trend, no trend component is included
+(N).
+* Seasonal - If the peaks and valleys for seasonality are constant over time, we apply it additively (A).
+If the size of the seasonal fluctuations tends to increase or decrease with the level of time series, we apply it multiplicatively (M).
+If there is no seasonality, it is not applied (N).
+* Error - If the error plot has constant variance over time (peaks and valleys are about the same size), we apply it additively (A).
+If the error plot is fluctuating between large and small errors over time, we apply it multiplicatively (M).
+Useful Alteryx Tool: TS Plot
+## STEP 3: BUILD AND VALIDATE THE ETS MODEL
+Build the ETS model using the components determined in step 2.
+You can use internal and external validation to validate the quality of the model.
+* Internal validation: Look at in-sample error measures, particularly RMSE (Root-Mean-Square Error) and MASE (Mean Absolute Scaled Error).
+* External validation: Determine the accuracy measures by comparing the forecasted values with the holdout sample.
+This is especially important for comparing ETS models to other types of models, such as ARIMA.

+Pick the ETS model with lowest AIC value.
+If the AIC values are comparable, use calculated errors to pick one that minimizes error the most.
+Many software tools will automate the selection of the model by minimizing AIC.

+Useful Alteryx Tools: ETS, TS Compare
+## STEP 4: FORECAST!
+Use the best ETS model to forecast for the desired time period.
+Make sure to add the holdout sample back into the model.
+Plot the results along with 80% and 95% confidence intervals.
+Useful Alteryx Tool: TS Forecast